zwilias/carver.js/readme.md

 - our corner cases aren't handled well
 - have a look at this proposed improvement of seam carving: http://www.vision.ee.ethz.ch/~mansfiea/improvingsc/
 - I'm hungry, need food
+- hungry, greedy. seam carving is greedy.
+- the order of seam removal influences the outcome
+- other things.